Toggl Track Review: Pricing & Features (2021)

 Toggl is a web app, meaning you use it online in a browser.
-To make time tracking more convenient, you can also install a mobile app and track time on the go in an app, or install on your desktop so the tracker is always close at hand, so you don't have to keep Toggl open in a tab all the time.
+To make time tracking more convenient, you can also install a mobile app and track time on the go in an app or install it on your desktop, so the tracker is always close at hand, so you don't have to keep Toggl open in a tab all the time.
 You can also use Toggl Track as a browser extension.

-The best thing about Toggl is simplicity and convenience.
-You can start a timer with one click, and optionally type what you're doing and categorize the activity using projects.
+The best thing about Toggl is its simplicity and convenience.
+You can track time by using a timer, entering it manually, or adding your calendar events as time entries.
 For advanced categorization, you can use clients, tasks, and tags.

 The greatest problem with start and stop time trackers is that you sometimes forget about them.
 Toggl remedies this problem with time tracking reminders and idle detection.

 If you're working but the timer isn't running, Toggl can send you a friendly reminder that you forgot to start the timer.
 Or, if you're away from the computer but the timer is still running, Toggl will notice you're inactive and allow you to discard the idle time.

 - Summary - where you can review total tracked time and filter it by date, user, client, project, and other options.

 - Detailed - where you can see each individual time entry.
 You can also export these entries.

 - Weekly - where you can review tracked time throughout the week.